core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The input parameters for deriving the Recipient Context parameters and the public key of the associated endpoint may be provided to the recipient endpoint upon joining the group.
 These parameters may alternatively be acquired at a later time, for example the first time a message is received from this particular endpoint in the group (see {{ssec-verify-request}} and {{ssec-verify-response}}).
 The received message together with the Common Context contains the necessary information to derive a security context for verifying a message, except for the public key of the associated endpoint.

 For severely constrained devices, it may be not feasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the associated endpoint's public key.
-Such devices can be configured to drop a received message for which there is no Recipient Context, and instead retrieve the public key in order to have it available to verify subsequent messages from that endpoint.
+Such devices can be configured to drop a received message for which there is no Recipient Context, and retrieve the public key in order to have it available to verify subsequent messages from that endpoint.

 Note that each Recipient Context includes a Replay Window, unless the recipient acts only as client and hence processes only responses as incoming messages.
 <!--A recipient MUST NOT generate or store a Recipient Context with the Recipient ID equal to its own Sender ID in its own Sender Context.-->